0xbigz/blog.md/insurance.md

-no-IF:
+no-IF (:
 ----

-Insurance funds just sit there, collect rent, and cant negogiate. so lets get rid of them!
+Insurance funds just collect rent, sit there waiting for bad stuff to happen, and cant negogiate. so lets get rid of them!

 Introducing no-if:
 - users with high leverage contineously pay users with low leverage